 What Causes Vesicular Lithiasis?

-The main function of the gallbladder is to store bile, a brown or yellowish liquid that helps the body break down fatty foods.
-When you eat a meal, the gallbladder releases its bile stored in the cystic duct.
+The primary function of the gallbladder is to store bile, a brown or yellowish liquid that helps the body break down fatty foods.
+The gallbladder releases its bile stored in the cystic duct when you eat a meal.

 However, a diet high in fat can tip this delicate balance, causing the liver to produce more cholesterol than bile acids can handle.

 As a result, some of this excess cholesterol begins to solidify into crystals, which we call gallstones.

 About 80% of all gallstones are called cholesterol stones created in this way.
 The remaining 20% consists of calcium mixed with the bilirubin of the bile pigment and are called pigmentary stones.
 Gallstones can be formed even in people who eat correctly.